 General staff meetings occur monthly and are dedicated to discussion of administrative and programmatic issues or on staff development.
 Participation in staff meeting is intended to provide interns with an understanding of organizational issues within a university setting and an opportunity to move into a more collegial role with respect to the clinical professionals.

-Diversity book club occurs monthly and is an optional opportunity for staff to connect and share around topics of diversity.
-The diversity committee works to provide relevant, topical brief readings to spark discussion.
+Multicultural Case Consultation occurs monthly and is an optional opportunity for staff to connect and share around topics of diversity with a focus on discussing relevant clinical work.

 3. Clinical Consultation Meetings